obsidianmd/eslint-plugin/docs/rules/object-assign.md

 # Object.assign with two parameters instead of 3 (`obsidianmd/object-assign`)

-💼 This rule is enabled in the following configs: ✅ `recommended`, `recommendedWithLocalesEn`.
+💼 This rule is enabled in the following configs: ✅ `recommended`, 🟦 `recommendedTypeChecked`, 🇬🇧 `recommendedWithLocalesEn`.

 <!-- end auto-generated rule header -->